-Mr. Douglas Crowl, Dr. Allison Fagan, Mrs. Mindy Meyer, Mr. Brad Schneider, Mr. Andy Wecker

-Your Board of Education is comprised of five members, elected to a term of four (4) years by the residents of the school district.
+Mr. Douglas Crowl, Mrs. Sherri Dorsch, Mr. Stephen Fujii, Mrs. Liana Lee, Mr. Brad Schneider Mrs. Angela Graziosi, Mrs. Alice Nicks the residents of the school district.
 Dates, times, and locations of the regular meetings of the Board of Education are set at the Organizational Meeting in January.
-See the District's web site, www.bwls.net, for dates, times, and locations of Board meetings.
+See the District's website, www.bwls.net, for dates, times, and locations of Board meetings.
 All community members are invited to attend.